 In the interest of continuous improvement to the programme and the professional qualifications of our teachers, we reserve the right to make changes to the content and faculty of the Master’s programme.

-is a guest professor leading a workshop
+is a guest professor leading a workshop in the MGD

 Graphic artist, print-maker and designer Anthony Burrill is known for his persuasive, up-beat style of communication.
 His work is held in the permanent collections of the Victoria and Albert Museum in London, the Cooper-Hewitt National Design Museum, New York and has been exhibited in galleries around the world including the Barbican Art Gallery, the Walker Art Center and the Design Museum, London.